 The time referred to as the best time is always the peak season and therefore parks and accommodation facilities become congested.
 This makes visiting during the rainy season more preferable.
 Accommodation facilities may also offer discounts during the rainy season.

-How Much Do Uganda Tours Cost?
+Wondering: How Much Do Uganda Tours Cost?

-If you are wondering how much tours to Uganda may cost, there is no single cost for a trip to the country but here is highlight of what determines the cost of your safari.
+If you are wondering how much tours to Uganda may cost, there is no single cost for a trip to the country but here is the highlight of what determines the cost of your safari.
 The price of the trip is determined by the destinations you choose, some have more and expensive activities than others.

 Where you stay which is the lodge or hotel is a big determinant to the total cost of your trip.
 Luxury accommodation options will automatically lead to higher costs than budget or Mid-range accommodations.
-Even in the same class of accommodation some lodges are more expensive than others, 900 USD could just be for 1 night at some Lodges.
+Even in the same class of accommodation, some lodges are more expensive than others, 900 USD could just be for 1 night at some Lodges.

-The number of days you spend on the trip determine how much you will spend.
+The number of days you spend on the trip determines how much you will spend.
 Long safaris in Uganda will definitely be more expensive than short trips.
 On average you could be spending about 250 USD per person on a single day trip to Lake Mburo National Park.

 The bigger the group, the less each individual pays for the trip.
 Solo traveler trips are more expensive than group tours.
-When the group is bigger, costs are shared and therefore each person could pay much less than the cost of a solo traveller.
+When the group is bigger, costs are shared and therefore each person could pay much less than the cost of a solo traveler.
 It is possible to save over 300 USD per person on a shared 3 days trip.

 Winston Churchill was wowed and named Uganda the Pearl of Africa even before having a gorilla safari or chimpanzee tracking experience.
 This is because Uganda is an extraordinary tour destination with lots of endemics and friendly people.

-Surprising how all of these wonders fit in a single country just 236,040 sq km! this makes Uganda unique and indeed tours to Uganda on top of traveler bucket lists.
+Surprising how all of these wonders fit in a single country just 236,040 sq. km! this makes Uganda unique and indeed tours to Uganda on top of traveler bucket lists.

-Is it Safe to Travel to Uganda?
+Is it Safe to Tour Uganda?

 For the past several decades Uganda has not had any political unrest and therefore a very safe destination to visit.
-Even without a tour guide, a tourist can easily move around the country and take their own self drive trip, that’s how safe Uganda is.
+Even without a tour guide, a tourist can easily move around the country and take their own self-drive trip, that’s how safe Uganda is.

 Ugandans have been named several times as the friendliest people of the African continent and many tourists have witnessed this.
 Above all, it’s the people of Uganda that make this beautiful land a warm place to visit.